Center-for-Health-Data-Science/bulkDGD/doc/source/introduction.rst

 The modules of bulkDGD can be imported and used to build customized scripts and pipelines.

-The :doc:`API reference section <api_reference>` provides a detailed descriptions of bulkDGD's subpackages and modules.
+The :doc:`API reference section <api_reference>` provides a detailed descriptions of bulkDGD's sub-packages and modules.

 However, we also provide a small :doc:`command-line interface <command_line_interface>` to automate some of the most common tasks for which the DGD model can be used for more bio-oriented audiences.